Group of students outside talking.

 Environmental Science

-Students who pursue an environmental science degree at Assumption University share a concern for the welfare of our planet.
 Be inspired and pursue an impactful career in environmental science by studying the environment and the effects of biological systems on the environment.

 Human impact on the environment has been evident since the beginning of civilization and has proceeded at an ever-accelerating rate from the Industrial Revolution to the present.
 Human activities have affected the soil, water, vegetation, climate, animal life, and even the surface of the earth itself.
 An awareness of environmental deterioration has forced us to seek remedies.
-Thus, there is a need for individuals trained to recognize, quantify, and seek solutions for environmental problems.
+Thus, there is a need for individuals trained to recognize, quantify, and seek solutions to environmental problems.

-This program provides you a broad foundation in the fundamentals of environmental science, including biology, chemistry, mathematics, and physics.
-Students who pursue an Environmental Science degree choose a specialization that enhances their understanding of resource conservation, environmental policy, and the effect of toxic materials on ecosystems.
-Students interested in this major are eligible to take courses off campus through the Massachusetts Marine Studies Consortium, the Duke University Marine Biology Consortium, and the Colleges of Worcester Consortium
+The Environmental Science program provides you with a broad foundation in the fundamentals of environmental science, including biology, chemistry, mathematics, and physics.
+You will enhance your understanding of resource conservation, environmental policy, and the effect of toxic materials on ecosystems.

 Program Contact